COMPETITION RULES « THE 2022 LAFONTAINE CHALLENGE »

 All participants must provide consent in advance and authorize the organizer to cite their names and given names for the purpose of communication with regard to the competition.

 Article 7: Other Modalities and Forms

-If circumstances so require, the organizer reserves the right to cease, interrupt or delay, shorten or modify the competition and its aftermath at all times and without indemnizacion whatsoever being due, eligible or required by the participants.
+If circumstances so require, the organizer reserves the right to cease, interrupt or delay, shorten or modify the competition and its aftermath at all times and without compensation whatsoever being due, exigible or required by the participants.
 In all possible cases, the organizer reserves the right to prolong the competition.

 With regards to the present competition, all Fraud or attempted fraud by a participant will result in the immediate disqualification of said participant.